hpe-storage/python-hpedockerplugin/docs/Usage_Troubleshoot_Limitations.md

 + For upgrading the plugin from older version to the current released version, user needs to unmount all the volumes and follow the standard upgrade procedure described in docker guide.

-+ Encryption of the 3PAR and Primera user password is supported on Volume Plug-in versions 3.1.1 & 3.3.1 and not supported on Volume Plug-in versions 3.2 & 3.3.
++ Encryption of the 3PAR and Primera user password is supported on the HPE 3PAR and HPE Primera Volume Plug-in for Docker versions 3.1.1 & 3.3.1 and not supported on the HPE 3PAR and HPE Primera Volume Plug-in for Docker versions 3.2 & 3.3.

 + Volumes created using older plugins (2.0.2 or below) do not have snap_cpg associated with them, hence when the plugin is upgraded to 2.1 and user wants to perform clone/snapshot operations on these old volumes, he/she must set the snap_cpg for the corresponding volumes using 3par cli or any tool before performing clone/snapshot operations.